Last Updated: October 20, 2025

 HSN Design Career

-In 2011 she was the guest speaker at the first United States Patent and Trademark Office Women's Entrepreneurship Symposium.
+In 2011, she was a featured speaker at the first United States Patent and Trademark Office Women's Entrepreneurship Symposium, where she encouraged female inventors to protect their ideas and pursue entrepreneurship.

 Shark Tank